Orange County, CA, Paramedic Schools

 Paramedic Training Program

 El Camino College's paramedic training is a 6-month program that consists of 1,090 hours of training.
-Of these hours, 450 are lecture, 160 are clinical, and 480 are field internship.
+Of these hours, 450 are lecture, 160 are clinical and 480 are a field internship.
 Classroom lectures are held at the Paramedic Training Institute, while clinicals take place in local hospitals.
 Students complete field internships working with area fire departments.
-Applicants must have EMT (emergency medical technician) - Basic certification within the past year; at least six months of documented full-time experience or one year of part-time experience (at least 960 hours) as an EMT-1 is also required of applicants.
-Other admission requirements include three letters of character reference, high school diploma or GED certificate, copy of CA driver's license, and proof of physical examination and current immunizations.
+Applicants must have obtained EMT (emergency medical technician -Basic certification within the past year; at least six months of documented full-time experience or one year of part-time experience (at least 960 hours) as an EMT-1 is also required of applicants.
+Other admission requirements include three letters of character reference, a high school diploma or GED certificate, a copy of CA driver's license and proof of a physical examination and current immunizations.
 Students must also submit to criminal background checks and fingerprinting.
 Attendance at an orientation session is mandatory.

 Mt.
 San Antonio College

 Located in Walnut, CA, Mt.
-San Antonio Colleges serves almost 20 communities in the San Gabriel Valley.
-The college offers more than 200 certificate and degree programs in a multitude of areas of study.
+San Antonio Colleges serves communities in the San Gabriel Valley.
+The college offers more than 240 certificate and degree programs in a multitude of areas of study.

 The 6-month paramedic program at Mt.
-San Antonio College consists of 19 weeks of didactic studies, 6 weeks of clinical education (40 hours per week) in a hospital and a 10-12 week supervised field experience working with an ambulance/fire department.
+San Antonio College consists of 16 weeks of didactic studies, 5 weeks of clinical education (40 hours per week) in a hospital and an 8-week supervised field experience working with an ambulance/fire department.
 Acceptance into the program is also contingent on students completing a paramedic pre-course.
-Students develop paramedic skills and learn about anatomy and physiology, cardiac care, and pharmacology.
+Students develop paramedic skills and learn about anatomy and physiology, cardiac care and pharmacology.

-Located in the Southeastern region of Orange County, California, Saddleback College is a public college that offers more than 300 academic programs, including certificate programs, associate degrees and occupational training.
+Located in the southeastern region of Orange County, California, Saddleback College is a public college that offers more than 300 academic programs, including certificate programs, associate's degrees and occupational training.
 Additionally, Saddleback College is the official paramedic school for Orange County.